 Using the US system of measuring, thirty countries around the world (including most of the major countries in Europe) consider anything above .05 percent BAC illegal.

-But you would definitely be advised NOT to drink anything if you are going to drive in the Czech Republic, Slovakia, Romania, Russia, Saudi Arabia, United Arab Emirates, Bahrain, Brazil, Bangladesh, Pakistan or Hungary.
+But you would definitely be advised NOT to drink anything if you are going to drive in the Czechia, Slovakia, Romania, Russia, Saudi Arabia, United Arab Emirates, Bahrain, Brazil, Bangladesh, Pakistan or Hungary.
 These countries all have zero tolerance laws.